 Unfortunately, from what we’ve seen, the Legit Camping portable hammock doesn’t have a rain fly or mosquito netting that comes with it.
 They might have other models other than the Trek Light Hammock that come with netting, but these don’t.

 You can always get an aftermarket mosquito net that can go over your travel hammock.

 You’ll have a comfortable and enjoyable camping experience with all these items.

 Relax and enjoy the great outdoors!

 Just kick back and relax, swaying gently in the breeze.
-As you watch the colors of the sky change, you’ll be glad you took the time to hang your legit camping hammock.
-You can enjoy a peaceful evening in your private paradise with a bit of planning.
+As you watch the colors of the sky change, you’ll be glad you took the time to hang your Legit camping hammock.
+Wherever you go for your amazing adventures, you can enjoy a peaceful evening in your private paradise with a bit of planning.